Stochastic Control and Differential Games with Path-Dependent Influence of Controls on Dynamics and Running Cost: Main results

 Here, the time derivative $\Delta_t$ is with respect to both variable $Y$ and $Z$:

 and the space derivative $\Delta_x$ is with respect to $Y$:

 In a less compact notation, we could write the path\hyph dependent HJB equation (\ref{eq:path_dependent_hjb}) as

-\begin{remark} This remark will be the cornerstone of the proof of the Verification Theorem that follows.
-Notice that $V(Y_t, Z_t^h) = V(Y_t, Z_t)$, by the definition of $\otimes$ given in (\ref{eq:otimes}).
-Denoting the functional derivatives with respect to $Y$ and $Z$ by $\Delta_x$ and $\Delta_\al$, respectively, we conclude $\Delta_\al V(Y_t, Z_t) = 0$, $\Delta_{\al \al} V(Y_t, Z_t) = 0$ and $\Delta_{x \al} V(Y_t, Z_t) = 0$.
-Hence, the dynamics of the control $A_T$ will not impact the computations in the proof of the following theorem.
-This is similar to what Cont and Fourni\'e assumed in order to consider functionals depending on the quadratic variation, see \cite{rama_cont_fito_change_variable}.
+\begin{remark} This remark will be the cornerstone of the proof of the Verification Theorem presented below.
+Notice that $V(Y_t, Z_t^h) = V(Y_t, Z_t)$, by the definition of the operator $\otimes$ given in (\ref{eq:otimes}).
+Denoting the functional derivatives with respect to the control $Z$ by $\Delta_\al$, we conclude $\Delta_\al V(Y_t, Z_t) = 0$, $\Delta_{\al \al} V(Y_t, Z_t) = 0$ and $\Delta_{x \al} V(Y_t, Z_t) = 0$.
+Hence, the dynamics of the control $\al$ will not impact the computations in the proof of the following theorem.
+This is similar to what \cite{rama_cont_fito_change_variable} assumed in order to consider functionals depending on the quadratic variation.
 These authors called such property \textit{predictability}.

-Moreover, if a smooth functional is predictable in a variable, then \textit{any} space functional derivative will predictable in that variable.
-However, the time functional derivative will not be predictable, in general.
+Moreover, if a smooth functional is predictable in a variable, then \textit{any space functional derivative} will be predictable in that variable.
+However, the \textit{time functional derivative} might not be predictable, in general.
 For example, the running integral functional $f(Y_t) = \int_0^t y_u du$ is predictable, but $\Delta_t f(Y_t) = y_t$ is not. \end{remark}

 \begin{theorem}[Verification Theorem] Suppose $V \in \bC^{1,2}$ solves the HJB equation (\ref{eq:path_dependent_hjb}).
 Under mild integrability conditions,